 All panels must be in place when rigging.
-Unit is not designed for handling by fork truck when panels or packaging are removed.
+Unit is not designed for handling by fork truck when packaging is removed.

 If using top crate as spreader bar, once unit is set, carefully lower wooden crate off building roof top to ground.
 Ensure that no people or obstructions are below prior to lowering the crate.